 Because this is a room that was added on to our home by the original owners (we are only the second family to own this late 1950's home), they chose to cover the walls with panelling.
 To get the walls covered, we used a paint brush to get into the crevices of the wood first, and then used a paint roller with a heavy nap to cover the rest of the wall.

 This is one progress picture that I love – it shows the accent wall in place, one of the walls painted in Gray Screen SW 7071 next to another wall in that dull tan/yellow color.
 My MIL even said the old paint on the walls was suddenly looking green, which she had never noticed before.
 Not what I wanted to hear, but she was right!

 We replaced most of the trim in this room, and painted the trim we didn't replace.
 We also painted the vent covers white.
 All of the outlets, which were a yellow color, were exchanged with brand new dark brown outlets.
 We chose a dark brown color over white because we we wanted to outlet on the accent wall to match those throughout the rest of the room, and the dark brown color looks best against the reclaimed wood.

 With some new sheer curtains, gray carpeting, and daylight lightbulbs, our living room is so airy and bright!
 Seriously, the difference light bulbs can make on the way paint color looks is incredible!

 I love how the color of our walls helps brighten up our living space in such a refreshing way, and even makes our fireplace and new accent wall POP.

-We still want to trade our furniture out for something brighter, and get some pictures/decor on the wall, but Chris and I are already thrilled with how this room turned out.
+We ended up trading our dark furniture out for lighter furniture from Gardner-White, which you can see here.
+Chris and I are already thrilled with how this room turned out.